takemobiteam/takemobi-test.github.io/docs/index.md

 **kinesis_rejection** messages indicate that a booking or a flight has been sent into the system, but data validation checks upon ingestion from Kinesis indicated that the Booking or Flight had issues which would make it impossible to process.

-Currently, if multiple **kinesis_rejection** error messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable error messages for the booking or flight.***
+Currently, if multiple **kinesis_rejection** messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable messages for the booking or flight.***

 ### Kinesis Rejection Messages for Bookings